gohugoio/hugo/content/en/hugo-pipes/transpile-sass-to-css.md

 : (`string`) If not set, the transformed resource's target path will be the original path of the asset file with its extension replaced by `.css`.

 vars {{< new-in 0.109.0 >}}
-: (`map`) A map of key/value pairs that will be available in the `hugo:vars` namespace.
+: (`map`) A map of key-value pairs that will be available in the `hugo:vars` namespace.
 Useful for [initializing Sass variables from Hugo templates](https://discourse.gohugo.io/t/42053/).

 ```scss
 // LibSass